Form 1042: Comparison with Form W-2

-Form W-2 is issued for work done as an employee to all US citizens and residents and is issued to foreign employees who either don't fall under a tax treaty, or whose earnings exceed allowable maximums of a tax treaty.
+Form W-2 is issued for work done as an employee to all US citizens and residents and is issued to foreign employees who either do not fall under a tax treaty, or whose earnings exceed allowable maximums of a tax treaty.

 Form 1042-T

 Form 1042-T, also "Annual Summary and Transmittal of Forms 1042-S", is used to transmit Form 1042-S to the Internal Revenue Service.
 Form 1042-T is simply a 1-page summary of Form 1042-S. This form (along with Form 1042-S) is submitted to the IRS only, not to the non-resident alien.
 A separate Form 1042-T must accompany each type of Form 1042-S, but multiple Forms 1042-S (corresponding to more than one payee) can be grouped under a single Form 1042-T.